Lila Ibrahim: Career

-Ibrahim was appointed Chief of Staff at Kleiner Perkins Caufield & Byers in 2010.
+Ibrahim was appointed Chief of Staff at venture capital firm Kleiner Perkins Caufield & Byers in 2010.
 Through Kleiner Perkins Caufield & Byers she began to work with Coursera.
 Ibrahim was made President of Coursera in 2013, later Chief Business and Operating Officer, and remained there until 2017.
 During this time she was appointed to the U.S. Secretary of Commerce's National Advisory Council on Innovation and Entrepreneurship.
-From 2015 to 2019, she was on the board of the American news corporation Gannett.
-She was a keynote speaker at the 2016 Pioneer Summit, and the 2017 South by Southwest conference in Austin.